 - Sprinkler hoses work best for long strips of garden or flower beds.
 They lie on the ground, and the holes along the side allow for more of a drip irrigation, which is better for conserving water.

 - Traveling sprinklers are a tractor shape that hook directly to your garden hose and will move across your lawn flinging water in a circular motion.

 Your watering pattern and frequency will vary depending on the type of soil you have:

-Clay soils retain water better than others, so it needs less water.
+Clay soils retain water better than others, so be careful not to give it too much water.
+Generally, it needs less water than other soils.
 However, it takes water longer to soak into clay, which increases the chance of inefficient runoff.
 The solution: Use a lower volume of water, but for a longer period of time.

 The type of grass you plant will also make a difference in making sure the lawn gets the right amount of water.
 Some grass varieties are more drought-tolerant.
 Those that can withstand a dry spell better don’t need as much water.

 Also, consider that cool-season lawns require up to 20 percent more water than warm-season lawns in the summer.